Here’s what’s going on beneath that red bump.

 Acne accurately comes from the Greek word for facial eruption (you know, like a volcano on your skin).
 While acne is much less dangerous than an active volcano, it can have serious effects on your quality of life.
 Persistent acne is linked to low self-esteem, depression, and anxiety, according to AAD.
 Plus, all types of acne can leave scars, and nodules and cysts can be very painful.

 For these reasons, treating acne isn’t merely cosmetic.
-A dermatologist can help treat acne by recommending lifestyle habits to prevent acne, effective cleansers for your skin type, and possibly prescription therapies for more severe acne.
+A dermatologist can help treat acne by recommending lifestyle habits to prevent acne, effective cleansers for your skin type, and possibly medications like birth control.